vijay-eis/rfcs/text/0000-localizing-api-messages.md

 A genuine and thoughtful consideration to risks and drawbacks is essential for a well-rounded proposal.

 ## Rationale and Alternatives

-**_Following 4 options were considered.
+<span style="color:green">**_Following 4 options were considered.
 All options except Option 4 involves stripes in some manner.
 Coupling the API backend to a specific front end framework limits the usage of FOLIO API to only clients that are built using Stripes._**
+</span>.

 ### Option 1
 Distribute them over the existing front-end modules: